ccontrols/component-controls/plugins/addon-catalog/README.md

 # Overview

-Addon to collect and display a grid-like list of components cards.
-The cards alwas display a preview of the first story in the components' document [ESM](https://component-controls.com/tutorial/esmodules-stories) or [MDX](https://component-controls.com/tutorial/esmodules-stories) file.
+Addon to collect and display a grid-like list of component cards.
+Each card displays some component statistics - like the dates the component file was created and last committed, the number of commits as well as the component contributors, the number of lines and comments as well as a preview of the first story in the components' document [ESM](https://component-controls.com/tutorial/esmodules-stories) or [MDX](https://component-controls.com/tutorial/esmodules-stories) file.

 # Getting Started